top of page

 Pike’s method of mathematics instruction may be an effective way to teach students math skills, but it doesn’t provide students with context or practice applying their newly-acquired skills to the world.

-In order to be successful in science courses and beyond, students need to practice solving problems that require them to evaluate the data they are provided, organize the relevant numbers in the proper sequence, and perform the necessary calculations.
+To be successful in science courses and beyond, students need to practice solving problems that require them to evaluate the data they are provided, organize the relevant numbers in the proper sequence, and perform the necessary calculations.
 This provides them the confidence to know they can solve problems they have never encountered before.
-What should excellent teaching of mathematics in science classrooms look like?
-We surveyed a small group of very successful science teachers, a few outstanding math teachers, and the following is a summary of the steps they report using to teach math in their classrooms.

 1. Project a positive attitude about both mathematics as a tool to answer interesting questions and the ability of your students to perform mathematics.